 Mr. Paul W. Rogers, Jr., is a partner of Rogers Farms Partnership, a cotton, grain, timber, and peanut farm and owner of Paul W. Rogers, Jr., LLC.
-Mr. Rogers serves as a director for the Peanut Standards Board (promotes peanuts) and served on the Farm Credit Benefits Alliance Plan Sponsor Committee (governs AgFirst and Texas Farm Credit Districts employee benefits programs).
+Mr. Rogers serves as a director for the Peanut Standards Board (promotes peanuts.